-How to ease the pain of managing property after a divorce
+How to remove a name off property title after a divorce

 Property title transfer

 If one person decides to keep the property then the property title will have to be amended to reflect the new ownership structure.
-A title transfer typically involves removing a name from the title deed and this can be done by completing and lodging a transfer form which can be accessed from your State Office of Revenue.
+A title transfer typically involves removing a name from the title deed.
+This can be done by completing and lodging a transfer form which can be accessed from your State Office of Revenue.

 What are my options?